To amend the Gulf of Mexico Energy Security Act of 2006, and for other purposes.

 The bill’s titles are written by its sponsor.

 Sponsor and status

 Sponsor.
 Representative for Louisiana's 6th congressional district.
 Republican.

 Length: 8 pages

-This bill was introduced on September 13, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 13, 2018, in a previous session of Congress, but it did not receive a vote.

 Sep 12, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 Sep 13, 2018

 A committee has voted to issue a report to the full chamber recommending that the bill be considered further.
 Only about 1 in 4 bills are reported out of committee.